 The Restated 2018 Plan provides for the grant of incentive stock options, nonstatutory stock options, stock appreciation rights, restricted stock awards, RSU awards, performance-based stock awards and other forms of equity-based awards, all of which may be granted to employees, including officers, non-employee directors and consultants of us and our affiliates.
 Incentive stock options may be granted only to employees.
-All other awards may be granted to employees, including officers, and to non-employee directors and consultants.
+All other awards may be granted to employees, including officers and consultants.
 To date, only stock options and RSU awards have been granted under the Restated 2018 Plan.